 I also went to Laos during the same trip.
 It reminded me a lot of parts of Southwest China (Yunan, Guilin area), with rice fields, small streams, and lots of livestock running around.

 Shorts/tank tops, lots of them.
 It’s beyond humid in South-east Asia.
 Don’t get cheated at all these touristy places, always bargain.
 Platinum Mall in Bangkok’s a real gem and if you buy two or more from each stall, ask for the wholesale price.
 Siem Reap’s has got such a spread of international food, really affordable too.
 You have to look for The Blue Pumpkin, they have the best ice cream and desserts.
-We went back at least 3 times during our week-long trip.posted almost 3 years ago
+We went back at least 3 times during our week-long trip.posted over 3 years ago

 Thanks so much for the great advice!!
 I’ll have to get that Lonely Planet guide— I’ve seen it mentioned before.
 And I will most definitely check out The Blue Pumpkin!! :)